 Members should note that premiums payable on Banks' Credit Default Swaps have reduced considerably over recent years indicating a reduction in the inherent risk in these institutions.
+This was reinforced through the stress test results published by the Bank of England on 28 November 2017 (covering report paragraph 4.7.1 refers).

-As a result of this the limits for the levels of investments which can be placed with permitted counterparties have been set as detailed in Table 5 below.
+As a result of this the limits for the levels of investments which can be placed with permitted counterparties have been set as detailed in Table 7 below.
+Some of these have changed from the position in the 2017/18 strategy and details of the changes are given at paragraph 4.6 of the covering report.

-Table 5 - Permitted counterparty investment levels
+Table 7 - Permitted counterparty investment levels

-Long Term Fitch Rating / Institution type Maximum Value of Investment per Institution £ million Maximum Level of Total Council Investments with Same Rated Institutions

-A minus £2.5 35%

-A / A plus £5.0 60%

-AA minus or greater (UK Domiciled) £10.0 100%

-AA minus or greater £10.0 50%

-(Non-UK Domiciled) (£15.0 in total) 50%

-Nationalised Banks £15.0 100%

-Money Market Funds £20.0 100%
+Long Term Fitch Rating / Institution type Maximum Value of Investment per Institution £ million Maximum Level of Total Council Investments with Same Rated Institutions A minus £2.5 35% A / A plus £12.5 60% AA minus or greater (UK Domiciled) £15.0 100% AA minus or greater (Non-UK Domiciled) £10.0 (£20.0 in total) 50% Nationalised Banks £15.0 100% Money Market Funds £10.0 (£20.0 in total) 100% Ultra Short Dated Bond Funds £5.0 (£10.0 in total) 25%